Vijayaba National College

-Vijayaba National College, Maho, is a government school established in 1946, by the one out of the 25 central schools pioneered by the minister of education C. W. W. Kannangara with the idea of promoting the education in rural areas and to give equal facilities for the students in those schools.
+Vijayaba National College, Maho, is a government school established in 1946, and is one out of the 25 central schools pioneered by the minister of education C. W. W. Kannangara with the idea of promoting education in rural areas and to give equal facilities for the students in those schools.
 Vijayaba National College is one of the leading schools in the Maho town with a student population of approximately 3000.

 History

 Founded in 1946, Vijayaba National College is a school in Maho town with a student population of approximately 3000.
 It is situated in Maho, and is one of the 25 central schools pioneered by the minister of education Mr. C. W. W. Kannangara with the idea of promoting education in rural areas and giving equal facilities for the students in those schools.
 The school was opened temporarily at the Balalla Boys School on 3 January 1946 with 13 students and five teachers.
 Very soon the new buildings were built in Maho town and the school was shifted to Maho on 3 January 1947.
 From then onward it has offered a lot of educated people to various fields in the country.

-The facilities at College in the two hostels for boys and girls, a Computer Assisted Learning Center, two science laboratories, a home science section, two buildings for life skills practice, an aesthetic section, a multimedia unit, a special care unit for disabilities, a library and a canteen.
+The facilities at College include the two hostels for boys and girls, a Computer Assisted Learning Center, two science laboratories, a home science section, two buildings for life skills practice, an aesthetic section, a multimedia unit, a special care unit for disabilities, a library and a canteen.

 The College has more than 15 clubs and societies.
 Vijayaba has a large play ground and other sports facilities for students.